ruttl/bug-tracking-react-native/README.md

 ## Quick Start Guide
 Ruttl's Bug Tracking React Native component is a re-usable component built around ruttl’s bug tracking ecosystem.
 Check out our [official website](https://ruttl.com/mobile-app-feedback/) for more in depth information.

+To ensure the best experience, our app supports Android versions up to 12.

 ### Step 1: Installation
 Under your app's root directory, run
 ```shell